tobiasjcat/WildBeyond/general.md

 Lyrics of Agdon's gang:
 ```
-Oh, here's to Prince Agdon, our friend and our chief,Strapping and debonair harengon thief,Hands in the air and now drop to your knees, We're the brigands of Hither, we do as we please.
+Oh, here's to Prince Agdon, our friend and our chief, Strapping and debonair harengon thief,Hands in the air and now drop to your knees, We're the brigands of Hither, we do as we please.

 Bad luck to all ye who have wandered this way, And have naught to give for the toll you must pay, We'd rather not hurt you, but we've made a pact, So we're taking some treasure, that much is a fact.Pass over your trinkets and ingots and gold,Yes, we'll take your sweater if it means you're cold,We'll steal your fine wine, and your sweet memories,We might leave you a copper, but no guarantees.